Automate setting up Xcode

 done

-At work, where the team works on multiple projects that share conventions, I added a snippet folder to a private repo, then added general and work-specific snippets to it.
-After that, I extended setup_xcode to copy all these code snippets to their correct place, as such:
+At work, where my team works on many projects that has shared conventions, I added a snippet folder to a shared repo, then added work-specific snippets to it.

 desc "Setup Xcode"